Secure Agent with Vercel AI

 Let’s see how you can plug in Archestra when using AI SDK and how it can help to solve such issues.

 Step 1.
-Get your OpenAI API Key
+Get your LLM Provider API Key

 👉 Once you have the key, copy it and keep it handy.